apploitech/OTLP-GitHubAction-Exporter/README.md

 ## Contributing

-Please create an issue/PR as needed [OTEL GitHubAction Exporter](/../../issues).
+Please create an issue/PR as needed.
 Example configs and screenshots for other systems would be more than welcome!

 ## License

-Dynatrace GitHubAction Exporter is based on [gha-new-relic-exporter](https://github.com/newrelic-experimental/gha-new-relic-exporter/) and has been modified to use Protobuf over HTTP rather than GRPC, and to use the required Authorization header for Dynatrace.
-This wouldn't be possible (from me at least) without their hard work!

-Dynatrace GitHubAction Exporter is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Coralogix GitHubAction Exporter is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->Dynatrace GitHubAction Exporter also use source code from third-party libraries.
+Coralogix GitHubAction Exporter also use source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices document](THIRDPARTYLICENSES).